Best Modeling Amp on a Budget

-The Mustang III retains the sought after Fender clean tone at its core sound, which means that fans of the amp brand will still be able to produce the tone that they expect from the brand.
+The Mustang I retains the sought after Fender clean tone at its core sound, which means that fans of the amp brand will still be able to produce the tone that they expect from the brand.
 The addition of amp modeling expands the capabilities of the amp, with convincing Fender Twin Reverb and Bassman models.
 But it's not just limited to classic tube amps, as evidenced by the video above, where the Mustang I produced good high-gain metal tones, which is quite impressive for its size and price.

-All in all, the Mustang amps give you 17 amp models and 44 effects to play around with, which is more than enough to let you gig with just one guitar and amp.
-The powerful DSP and solid state amp drives a 12" Celestion speaker, and all of the parts are housed in an elegant looking chassis.
-The Fender Mustang I is meant for practice and small venue jamming with its 20 Watts, and it is retailing for just under $330.
-Get the latest price & reviews at Amazon.com.
+All in all, the Mustang I amp gives you 18 amp models and 37 effects to play around with, which is more than enough to let you gig with just one guitar and amp.
+The powerful DSP and solid state amp drives an 8" Fender designed speaker, and all of the parts are housed in an elegant looking chassis.
+The Fender Mustang I is meant for practice and small venue jamming with its 20 Watts, and it is retailing for just under $119.99.
+Get the latest price & reviews at Sweetwater.com.

 Share This Article